-CFRE International offers a written examination that is comprehensive, tests current fundraising practice, and is valid and reliable.
-CFRE International continuously reviews and revises the CFRE examination.
-New forms of the exam are released approximately every eighteen (18) months.
+CFRE International offers an exam that is comprehensive, tests current best practices in fundraising, and is valid and reliable.
+CFRE International continuously revises the CFRE Exam.

-There are several series of reviews, checks, and balances to be sure candidates are given the best and fairest examination possible.
-Several groups of current CFREs around the world volunteer to work with CFRE International’s professional testing agency, Pearson VUE, to assure a fair and credible examination.
+Several groups of current CFREs around the world volunteer with CFRE International’s professional testing agency, Pearson VUE, to assure a fair and credible exam.

 All candidates receive a score report that shows them the overall scaled score required to successfully pass the exam (500).
 The score report also provides the candidate with a breakdown by content area of their exam performance.

 Candidates receiving a scaled score of 500 or greater will have successfully met the minimum for passing the examination.